 Iconic Presence.
-The Evidence of Images in Religion
+Images in Religion

 Partner Institutes and Research Projects

 Head Researcher: Sigrid Weigel

 Collaborative Partner: Martin Treml